zamrokk/marketpulse/docs/src/cicd.md

    touch .github/workflows/marketpulse.yml
    ```

-1. Edit the `.github/workflows/marketpulse.yml` file to include a CI/CD pipeline, as in this example:
+1. Edit the `.github/workflows/marketpulse.yml` file to create a CI/CD pipeline, as in this example:

    ```yml
    name: CI